TWCable/gradle-plugin-scr/README.md

 `processScrAnnotations` - Processes the @SCR annotations to create the appropriate OSGi metadata for OSGi Declarative Services.

-By default it will also verify that every `@Reference` is to an interface and fail the build if it is trying to link to a class.
+By default it will also verify that every `@Reference` is to an interface, and fails the build if it is trying to link to a class.
 This safety check can be disabled if needed by setting the `skipInterfaceReferenceCheck` property to `true` on this task.